Xiltalo/Gamebook-engine/module_functions.md

 An object can only take 1 or 0 as a value.
 1 is true (in inventory), 0 is false (not in inventory).
 Syntax:
 ```
-E e%id_object v%value_object
+O o%id_object v%value_object
 ```
 Example:
 ```
 O o17 v0
 ```
-you remove object 17 from the inventory
+"You remove object 17 from the inventory"

 ### Check for event values